Unique Properties of Flat Minima in Deep Networks: Problem Setting and Motivation

 where we denoted $ \weightsPointVec = \vectorize{[\weights_1,\weights_2,\ldots,\weights_m]} \in \R^{N} $.
 Here, \( N = \sum_{j=1}^{m} d_{j} \times d_{j-1} \) and we use the convention that $d_0=d_x$ and $d_{m}=d_y$.
 To ensure that the network can implement any linear function from \( \R^{d_x} \) to \( \R^{d_y} \), we assume that the dimensions of the internal representations are not smaller than those of the input or output, namely \( \min_j \{d_j\} \geq \min \{d_x,d_y\} \).

 We focus on the quadratic training loss

 where \( \hat{ \mathbb{E} } \) denotes empirical mean over paired examples \( \{ (x_i,y_i) \}_{i = 1}^n \).
 Note that if the input $ x $ lies in a low dimensional subspace, (\eg if the number of training examples $ n $ is smaller than the ambient dimension $ d_x $), then there exist directions $\tilde{\weightsPointVec}$ in parameter space such that $\loss(\weightsPointVec)=\loss(\weightsPointVec+\alpha \tilde{\weightsPointVec})$ for every $\weightsPointVec$ and every $\alpha\in\R$.
 Minima that differ along these directions may correspond to different end-to-end functions, yet they have the exact same loss landscape around them.
-This implies that the width of a minimum is indifferent to the end-to-end function in our setting, and in particular it is not associated with generalization.
-In our scenario, the width criterion is only sensitive to \emph{different implementations} of the same end-to-end function.
+This implies that the sharpness of a minimum is indifferent to the end-to-end function in our setting, and in particular it is not associated with generalization.
+In our scenario, the sharpness criterion is only sensitive to \emph{different implementations} of the same end-to-end function.

-In light of this understanding, we assume that the empirical second-order moment matrix of \( x \), denoted by \(\EmpCovMat{x}\), has a full rank.
+In light of this understanding, we assume that the empirical second-order moment matrix of \( x \), denoted by \(\EmpCovMat{x}\), is full rank.
 In this case, the end-to-end function minimizing the loss is unique and can be written as ${f}_{\weightsPointVec^*}(x)=\optmlOper x$, where

 with \( \EmpCovMat{yx} \) denoting the empirical cross second-order moment between \( y \) and \( x \).
 Thus, the set of global minima of \( \loss(\weightsPointVec) \) is